alexmolinaws/alexmolinaws/README.md

 ## Contact Links

-So you're interested in collaborating, awesome.
-No matter if you're visual, formal or straightforward, here you got all the links where to find info and quality proof of my services :point_down: I'll be happy to read about your project and work methodology.
+So you're interested in collaborating, awesome!
+No matter if you're visual, formal or straightforward, here you got all the links where to find info and quality proof of my services :point_down: I'll be happy to read about your project or professional proposal.

 :globe_with_meridians: Check my website: https://alexmolinaws.com/
 :clipboard: LinkedIn: https://linkedin.com/in/alexmolinaws/